jorgegv/spectrum-vertical-scroller/README.md

 # spectrum-vertical-scroller

-This repo contains my proof-of-concept code for a vertical scroller, some design notes, example code, etc.
+This repo contains my thoughts and code for a vertical scroller game for the ZX Spectrum: some design notes, example code, etc.